Doctoral Internship in Health Service Psychology

 • Interns will use consultation as necessary.

-Goal #2: Development of competence in individual counseling and psychotherapy, including initial assessment, brief counseling and referral.
+Goal #2: Development of competence in individual counseling and psychotherapy, including initial assessment, brief counseling, and referral.

 • Interns will conduct initial assessments, including developing case conceptualization, treatment plan, and case disposition.

-• Interns will effectively conduct One At A time therapy.
+• Interns will effectively conduct short-term therapy.

 • Interns will provide group therapy (Managing Stress, Anxiety, and Depression group).